Ritvik003/AgeGuard/README.md

 # AgeGuard
-This is a chrome extension to help parents guard their children from vulgar internet content
+A chrome extension to help parents guard their children from vulgar internet content